Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Abstract

 \section{Abstract}

 Fine-tuning large pretrained language models is a common approach for aligning them with human preferences, but noisy or off-target examples can dilute supervision.
 While small, well-chosen datasets often match the performance of much larger ones, systematic and efficient ways to identify high-value training data remain underexplored.
 Many current methods rely on heuristics or expensive retraining.
-We present a theoretically grounded, resource-efficient framework for data selection and reweighting.
+We present a principled, resource-efficient framework for data selection and reweighting.
 At its core is an In-Context Approximation (ICA) that estimates the holdout loss a model would incur after training on a candidate example by conditioning on a small, curated holdout set in context.
 ICA requires no reference model and no additional finetuning.
-Under a local linearization, ICA is equivalent to a first-order update toward the holdout optimum, motivating its use as a proxy for data value.
-We derive per-example weights from ICA scores, dynamically reweighting gradient updates as model parameters evolve.
+We define the resulting estimate as the ICA score, and derive per-example weights that dynamically reweight gradient updates as model parameters evolve.
 Across SFT, DPO, and SimPO, and over diverse backbones and datasets, ICA-based reweighting consistently improves model alignment with minimal overhead.
-We analyze sensitivity to score update frequency and the choice of $k$ holdout examples for in-context demonstrations, and note limitations for rapidly drifting on-policy updates, highlighting directions for future work.
+We analyze sensitivity to score update frequency and the number of in-context holdout examples.
+We also discuss limitations in rapidly drifting on-policy settings, highlighting directions for future work.
 Code and prompts will be released.